Bellamalwa/Bellamalwa/README.md

                                                    My Projects 💼

 📂 I'll be sharing my projects on this GitHub profile, ranging from personal coding experiments to open source contributions.
-Through my repositories, you can expect to find projects related to software development, AI/ML applications, and various other tech experiments.
+Through my repositories, you can expect to find projects related to data analysis, AI/ML applications, and various other tech experiments.

                                              Collaboration Opportunities 🤝